TimYagan/simple-physics/README.md

-# simple-physics
+# Simple Physics Library
 A simple physics library which covers a few mechanics and propulsion equations.
+Interpretation of common physics equations can be complex.
+This library helps to simplify the code needed to implement various equations.

 Here be bugs, tread lightly.